Stronger Than Heaven

-Stronger Than Heaven is the third album by the German heavy metal band Stormwitch, released in 1986.
-The album is the third album to have tracks from it used in the compilation Priest of Evil of 1998.
+Stronger Than Heaven is the studio third album by the German heavy metal band Stormwitch, released in 1986.
+It is the third album to have tracks from it used in the compilation Priest of Evil of 1998.
 The track "Ravenlord" was covered by HammerFall as a bonus track on their debut album Glory to the Brave.
 An alternate acoustic version of the song "Rats in the Attic" was recorded at Talk Heavy Radio / Münster and can be heard on the band's website.

 Track listing

 All songs written by Lee Tarot, except for where noted.